matematiflo/SumsOfSquares/README.md

 lake exe cache get
 ```

 If you need to install Lean, you can go to the [Lean Community](https://leanprover-community.github.io/get_started.html) website and follow the instructions there, depending on your OS.
 Alternately, you can also look at the [Lean Manual](https://lean-lang.org/lean4/doc/quickstart.html).

-After installing Lean, you will be able to download the Mathlib binaries via the command line `lake exe cache get`.
+After installing Lean, you will be able to download the Mathlib binaries via the command line `lake exe cache get`, as indicated above.

 ## Example file